 “Time to get back to our study group, guys.”

 Lyle’s mom arrived to pick up Jeremy and Lyle.
 She met Greg and Nikki Emerson; Mike, Loreana, and Alex Butler; and the triplets.
 As expected, this took quite a while as the adults talked.
 So Jeremy and Lyle had about a half-hour to chat with Mike, Greg, and Nikki.
 This time they talked about things like music, TV shows, movies, and what they liked to do for fun.
 They didn’t mention school or the study group.

 On the way home Lyle’s mom was full of questions.
 “Well, how was your study group?
 Is it going to work?”

 “Yeah, it’s great, Mom.
 We’re going to meet on Sunday afternoons after lunch and Thursday evenings after dinner.
 We’ll switch between the four homes.
-It’ll be Jeremy’s on Sunday.
+It’ll be at Jeremy’s this Sunday.
 I’ll give you the schedule including when we’re having it at our house.”

 “So how’s Mike’s neighbor?
 He’s in your study group too, right?”

 “Yes, Greg and his twin sister Nikki.
 They aren’t identical.”
 He grinned.

 She laughed.
-“Somehow I expected that.
+“Somehow I expected that old joke.
 Lyle, you must have had a good time since you’re smiling.”